brycerowland/thundeR/README.md

 ### R Package Installation

-THUNDER can be installed using the `devtools` R package with the following code.
+THUNDER can be installed using the `devtools` R package with the following R code.

 ```
 if(!require("devtools")){install.packages("devtools")}